avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I use SonoPlus AirPlay?

 Your older Sonos players appear as new AirPlay speakers, and they can be used and controlled exactly like any other AirPlay devices.
-The new SonoPlus speakers are denoted by a '+' after their Sonos room name, e.g.:
+The new SonoPlus speakers are denoted by a plus ('+') after their Sonos room name, e.g.:

 ![SonoPlus](/images/AirPlayMenu_Smaller.png)